digitalocean/terraform-provider-digitalocean/website/docs/r/project.html.markdown

 * Spaces Bucket
 * Volume

-**Note:** A Terrafrom managed project cannot be set as a default project.
+**Note:** A Terraform managed project cannot be set as a default project.

 ## Example Usage